atpznn/programing_101/README.md

 - don't use a number value directly it is magic number use variable
 - use guard condition and store value to variable to check before enter or execute a business logic
 - write business logic

+refactor step
+if refactor business logic please don't refacter test case together if refactor test case please don't refacter business logic

+code duplicate or business logic some action has same code or duplicate but parameter is not same value but has relation we should refactor and group to array or function

+design priciple
+please don't alway use or apply don't use it if want to use need to have a reason support

+composition class and interface can reduce a couple problem don't use directly class